tkhquang/userChrome.js/Vertical Add-on Bar/README.md

 The default config is for single column, if you want multiple columns then you have to change some rules under that (just comment out the rules for single column then remove the `/*` at the beginning of the rules for multiple columns as stated above.

+## Can I just put the styling section in the script to userChrome.css?

+Yes and no, most of them can be put to userChrome.css and still work fine.
+But not anonymous contents like scrollbar (you can't style scrollbar with userChrome.css, sadly.

+That mean you can move anything other things inside the ` `` ` which inside  `var css = ``;` to you userChrome.css, except this one:

+    #vertical-toolbar-toolbox scrollbar {
+    display: none!important;
+    }

 ## Issues

 Yes there are some issues with the script, if you have anything to improve it just tell me.